What is CTR? What your Adsense CTR should be, how to increase your click-through-rate and how to overcome common problems!

-- Using Wider, instead of longer Ad units.
+- Use wider, instead of longer Ad units.

-- Using either a similar or contrasting color theme [Test what works best].
+- Use either a similar or contrasting color theme [Test what works best].

 Click-Through-Rate varies depending on other option to ‘click’

-Do you get frequent suggestion from Google?
-Majority of bloggers just ignore these emails from Adsense.
-You should not.
-Read what they have to say and then test if its correct.
+Additionally, you should pay attention to suggestions from Google.
+While the majority of bloggers ignore them, you should ideally read what they have to say and then test if it’s correct.

-Always try new things.
-Try Modifying the advertisement colors to more bright versions rather than standard adsense colors.
-Majority of the Adsense enabled blogs or websites utilize the standard colors and visitors get used to it.
-Changing the colors frequently to brighter shades allow the ads to stand out from the rest of your blog’s content.
-It will definitely grab the attention of your visitors.
-Also, you need to make the font of your ads bigger than the content font.
-This will allow the user to see the ad immediately.
-It will make the ads prominent, increasing the chances of clicks.
+Changing the colors frequently to brighter shades allow the ads to stand out from the rest of your blog’s content and will grab the attention of your visitors.
+Also, you need to make the font of your ads bigger than the content font so that users see them immediately.
+It will make the ads prominent and increase the chances of clicks.

 Do you have a lot of posts or pages?
 Just remove all those ads from the places that do not convert (use heatmaps!) and have very low CTR.
 De-clutter your blog.
 After doing this you’ll see that clicks are no more wasted through unwanted, crappy posts.

 We have carefully chosen two websites with similar layout.
-Therefore, neither of the factors is going to have any considerable effect, apart from the possibility of visitors to these websites to react differently to the content.
+Therefore, neither of the factors is going to have any considerable effect, apart from the possibility of different reactions of visitors to the content.
 The screenshot from Adsense Interface below shows the CTR of each site.

 The very first thing you might notice between the two websites is that they have very different click-through-rates.
 The first site or site 1 has an average click-through-rate of 23.33 percent, while the other one has an average of 3.95 percent.
 When you compare the results, the first site is clearly leading in terms of clicks.
 It gets 6 times more clicks than the second one.
 This means that we can increase our revenue 6 times if we know what to do, can’t we?

 If both these websites have similar layout, color scheme and design, what exactly is causing these tremendous differences?
 The answer is all in the suitable keywords.
 Site 1 targets a “buyer” keyword, while Site 2 targets an informational keyword.
-For instance, if we take the example of dating niche, Site 1 would be about the finest dating sites you can join, while Site 2 would be about tips and tricks on how to meet the partner of your dreams, etc…
+For instance, in case of the dating niche, Site 1 would be about the finest dating sites you can join, while Site 2 would be about tips and tricks on how to meet the partner of your dreams, etc…